-\subsection{Kepler-1520b}
+For our results, we are looking at the posterior distribution of the variable $\mu_R$, which is the maximum of the PDF.
+This is representative of the underlying lightcurve, where the variable aspect of the dust has been removed.

+\subsubsection{Kepler-1520b}

 The results we obtained for Kepler-1520b leave lots of room for interpretation and potential further study.
-First, when examining the maximum time series, several interesting patterns emerge.
+First, when examining the posterior distributions, several interesting patterns emerge.
 Starting with Figure \ref{kepfig3}, we see that during the transit, the maximum value for the flux actually increases.
-In case these time slices were too wide, and the values for maximum flux were a result of starlight scattering from the dust trail either before or after the transit, we chose to make two more versions of this plot with different time slice sizes.
+Thus, assumption 1 in section \ref{joint_func} appears to be invalid and forward scattering can be the dominant effect.
+Right at $Phase = 0$, we can see there is a slight dip before the flux increases again.
+This may be due to the transit of Kepler-1520b, but it is probably still obscured partially by forward scattering.
+In case these time slices were too wide, and the values for maximum flux were a result of starlight scattering from the dust trail either before or after the transit, we chose to make another version of this plot with smaller time slices.

 We can also examine smaller time slices of half the exposure time, which allows us to study the time behavior at the Nyquist rate.
-After remaking the maximum time series with 15 minute time slices, shown in Figure \ref{kepfig2}, a new feature appears.
-Right at the center of the transit, a large dip occurs.
-Looking at the blue error bars, and keeping in mind that this graph is the summation of approximately 2000 transits, a dip of this size is not insignificant.
-Additionally, there is a slower build to the transit ingress, suggestive of a small leading debris trail scattering light to our detectors.
+After remaking the posterior distribution with 15 minute time slices, shown in Figure \ref{kepfig2}, we see that the dip in flux that was visible in \ref{kepfig3} is no longer visible.
+Additionally, there is a slower build to the transit ingress, suggestive of a small leading debris trail scattering light to the detectors.

-With two different sizes of time slices, it becomes necessary to compare with the transit time of Kepler-1520b for several values of the impact parameter.
+To better understand the whether the dip seen in Figure 5 could be astrophysically related to the planet, we compare the 15 and 30 minute segment sizes to the expected duration of the transit.
 We can use the equation

 where